W0rL0rD/hbmahida-website/README.md

-This is supposed to be a sort of professional intro card.
+A professional website meant to showcase my understanding of React.js, JavaScript and CSS.

 One of my first projects to be made from scratch.
-It's only purpose is to show my CSS and React skills.